thedude0606/manusoptions/DECISIONS.md

 - Implemented detailed step-by-step logging of the recommendation generation process
 - Added data validation checks at each stage of processing
 - Designed debug output to clearly show data flow from technical indicators to final recommendations
+- Enhanced streaming data debugging to show contract key formats and matching statistics

 ## Error Handling
 - Improved error messages to provide clear guidance to users
 - Added graceful fallbacks when expected data is missing
 - Implemented comprehensive exception catching to prevent UI crashes
+- Added detailed logging of contract key matching attempts and failures to aid in troubleshooting